tomerfiliba-org/rpyc/docs/index.rst

 they were local.

 .. figure:: _static/screenshot.png
-   :align: center

    A screenshot of a Windows client connecting to a Linux server.
 Note that text written to the server's ``stdout`` is actually printed on the server's console.

 Getting Started
 ---------------
-:ref:`Installing <install>` RPyC is as easy as ``easy_install rpyc``.
+:ref:`Installing <install>` RPyC is as easy as ``pip install rpyc``.

 If you're new to RPyC, be sure to check out the :ref:`tutorial` and :ref:`screencasts`.
 Next, refer to the :ref:`documentation` and :ref:`api-ref`,